dy/piezo/docs/r&d.md

   8. track all known array ptrs in a table/memory or just as global vars
     + we can represent them single-var via just id, not actual pointer
     - we can do infinite slices, storing all of them as ids is impossible

+  9. Use WASM GC
+    + supported by all wasm engines
+    + direct returns in JS side
+    - involves GC

 ## [x] Prohibit dynamic arrays `a()=(x=[1,2,3])`? -> keep them, but dispose immediately once ref is lost, statically